Light-Ideas-Labs/citizen-mobile/README.md

 4. Ambrose O. Aiwerioghene

-I'm currently a Freelance ICT Consultant with over 10 years working experience with vast years in Telecommunication industry as a Charging System Engineer Customer Technical Manager.
+I'm currently a Freelance ICT Consultant with over 10 years working experience with vast years in Telecommunication industry as a Charging System Engineer and Customer Technical Manager.

 Ambrose specializes in Charging/Pre-Paid Systems Operations/Support, Data Analytics Skill with Business Intelligence and aspiring Blockchain/Smart Contract Developer.
 I enjoy using my skills to contribute to the exciting technological advances where I work.
 In my free time, I like to spend it with my family, playing games and contributing to my immediate environment.